Wednesday, April 29, 2026

 I was wrong.

 I cranked out one a week for forty weeks, then crashed—I was no Ray Bradbury.
-It did put me into the magazines after a few months—and a few hundred rejections—that first year.
+(And he didn’t write a story a week for thirty years, either.)
+Trying did put me into the magazines after a few months—along with three hundred rejections that first year.

 Early on, I sold but one in four, and the rest went into a file drawer, to be mined for ideas later.
 Or maybe another shot at them when I had a few more chops.